 - 1/3 cup plain unsweetened nondairy milk, or as needed

-- 1 to 2 jalapeño peppers, seeded and minced (see Note)
+- 1 to 2 jalapeño peppers, seeded and finely chopped; slice a bit for garnishing the tops, if you'd like (see Note)

 - 1 cup vegan cheese shreds, any variety, optional